sdcoded/sdcoded.github.io/index.md

 ## Welcome

 Hello!
-I’m Shane Dickens, a PhD researcher in Reinforcement Learning at the University of Bath.
+I’m **Shane Dickens**, a PhD researcher in Reinforcement Learning at the University of Bath.
 My research centres on unsupervised skill discovery.
 When I’m not in the lab, I enjoy spending time with my family, reading and playing videogames.

 ## Latest News